mekkablue/Glyphs-Scripts/README.md

 * **Align Anchors to Grid:** Snaps diacritic anchors onto the font grid.
 * **Delete Components out of Bounds:** If a component is placed far outside the usual coordinates (happens when you cmd-arrow components with a high grid step), this script will delete them.
 * **Delete Duplicate Components:** Looks for duplicate components (same name and position) and keeps only one.
-Happens frequently when buliding pixel fonts.
+Happens frequently when building pixel fonts.
 * **Flashify Pixels:** Creates small bridges in order to prevent self-intersection of paths so counters stay white.
 This is especially a problem for the Flash font renderer, hence the name of the script.
 * **Reset Rotated and Mirrored Components:** Looks for scaled, mirrored and rotated components and turns them back into their default scale and orientation, but keeps their position.
 Useful for fixing mirrored pixels.

 ## Post Production

+*The DSIG and GDEF scripts are not necessary anymore if you run the latest Glyphs version.
+For Italic exports, I recommend fixing PS Names and STAT Entries.
+The Upgrade STAT script is optional, it adds ranges which are still hardly supported by software, but may make sense as future-proofing.*

 * **Add Empty DSIG (OTVAR):** Run this after you export a Variable Font (TTF) and it will add an empty DSIG table.
 Necessary to pass the MyFonts onboarding of OTVAR TTFs.
 Needs the FontTools module.
+Script should not be necessary in the latest Glyphs 3.2+.
 * **Fix GDEF class definition of Legacy Marks (OTVAR):** Fix GDEF definition of spacing, non-combining marks for your most recent OTVAR export(s), will switch to class 1 (‘base glyph’, single character, spacing glyph) if necessary.
 Needs the FontTools module.
+Script should not be necessary in the latest Glyphs 3.2+.
-* **Fix Italic PS Names (OTVAR):** Fixes double Italic namings in name table entries in the most recent export of the current font.
-Run this right after a variable font export.
+* **Fix Italic PS Names (OTVAR):** Fixes double Italic namings in name table records intended for fvar postScriptName entries in the most recent export of the current font, e.g., turns `MyfontItalic-SemiboldItalic` into `MyfontItalic-Semibold`.
+Run this right after an italic variable font export.
+Needs the FontTools module.
+* **Fix Italic STAT Entries (OTVAR):** For every axis, renames normal STAT entries to ‘Regular’ (also makes changes in name table if necessary), and makes them elidable (Flags=2).
+Typically only necessary in italic OTVAR exports.
 Needs the FontTools module.
 * **Upgrade STAT Axis Values from Discrete to Ranges (OTVAR):** Turns STAT entries of format 1 (discrete) into format 2 (range) for axes with more than one axis value.
 Run this right after a variable font export.
 Needs the FontTools module.

 ## Smallcaps